Cart

 When and How to Repot

-Repotting your Mother of Thousands is crucial for its health and growth.
+Repotting your Mother of Thousands is key for its health and growth.
 Over time, the plant can outgrow its container, and the soil can lose its nutrients.
 Here’s a simple guide on when and how to repot:

 Tips for Limiting Transplant Shock